ddev/ddev/docs/users/cli-usage.md

 To import static file assets for a project, such as uploaded images and documents, use the command `ddev import-files`.
 This command will prompt you to specify the location of your import asset, then import the assets into the project's upload directory.
 To define a custom upload directory, set the `upload_dir` key in your project's `config.yaml`.
 If no custom upload directory is defined, the a default will be used:

-* For Drupal projects, this is the `sites/default/files` directory
+* For Drupal projects, this is the `sites/default/files` directory.
-* For WordPress projects, this is the `wp-content/uploads` directory
+* For WordPress projects, this is the `wp-content/uploads` directory.
-* For TYPO3 projects, this is the `fileadmin` directory
+* For TYPO3 projects, this is the `fileadmin` directory.
-* For Backdrop projects, this is the `files` directory
+* For Backdrop projects, this is the `files` .
+* For Magento 1 projects, this is the `media` directory.
+* For Magento 2 projects, this is the `pub/media` directory.

 ```